Qualifiers for the 2024 Masters - WTOP News

 TOP FOUR AND TIES-2023 BRITISH OPEN: Tom Kim, Sepp Straka, Jason Day.

-PGA TOUR WINNERS SINCE 2023 MASTERS (FULL FEDEX CUP POINTS AWARDED): Tony Finau, Emiliano Grillo, Nick Taylor, Keegan Bradley, Rickie Fowler, Lee Hodges, Lucas Glover, Luke List, Erik van Rooyen, Camilo Villegas, Ludvig Aberg, Chris Kirk, Grayson Murray, Nick Dunlap, Matthieu Pavon, Jake Knapp, Austin Eckroat, Peter Malnati, Stefan Jaeger, Akshay Bhatia.
+PGA TOUR WINNERS SINCE 2023 MASTERS (FULL FEDEX CUP POINTS AWARDED): Tony Finau, Emiliano Grillo, Nick Taylor, Keegan Bradley, Rickie Fowler, Lee Hodges, Lucas Glover, Luke List, Erik van Rooyen, Camilo Villegas, Ludvig Aberg, Chris Kirk, Grayson Murray, Nick Dunlap, Matthieu Pavon, Jake Knapp, Austin Eckroat, Peter Malnati, Stefan Jaeger.

 FIELD FROM 2023 TOUR CHAMPIONSHIP: Max Homa, Patrick Cantlay, Tommy Fleetwood, Sungjae Im, Corey Conners, Si Woo Kim, Taylor Moore, Adam Schenk, Sam Burns, Tyrrell Hatton